noorassan/checkers/README.md

 # Checkers

-An CMD checkers game programmed in Elixir.
+A checkers game programmed in Elixir.

 ## Installation